vosps/tropical_cyclone/README.md

 file.
 You can then use the config.yaml file to call a different model architecture.
 We recommend not deleting the old one just yet.

+6. run_benchmarks.py will generate benchmark scores for CRPS, RMSE, MAE and RAPSD for the specified benchmark models (input arguments).
+We have set this up to use the same evaluation setup as the NN models but note the benchmark evaluation uses 100 ensemble members (NN default is 10 for time & memory reasons).
+So, for a proper comparison you *must* evaluate your model and specify 100 ensemble members.

+For example:
+python run_benchmarks.py --log_folder /path/to/model --include_Lanczos
+--include_ecPoint --include_RainFARM --include_ecPoint_mean
+--include_constant --include_zeros

-6. This is research code so please let us know if something is wrong and also note that it definitely isn't perfect :)
+7. This is research code so please let us know if something is wrong and also note that it definitely isn't perfect :)